tayebd/user_mgmt/memory-bank/systemPatterns.md

 1. **Frontend Components:**
    - The frontend is composed of reusable React components, each responsible for a specific part of the user interface.
-   - Components are organized into folders based on their functionality, such as `Company` and `Project`.
+   - Components are organized into folders based on their functionality, such as `Organization` and `Project`.

 2. **Wizard Components:**
    - `client/src/components/ProjectWizard/ProjectWizard.tsx`: Main wizard container component